 National Compliance Initiatives

-EPA focuses its enforcement and compliance resources on the most serious environmental violations by developing and implementing national program priorities, previously called National Enforcement Initiatives.
+EPA focuses its enforcement and compliance resources on the most serious environmental violations by developing and implementing national program priorities, previously called National Enforcement Initiatives (NEIs).
 As part of EPA’s ongoing efforts to increase the environmental law compliance rate and reduce the average time from violation identification to correction, EPA’s Office of Enforcement and Compliance Assurance has adjusted and renamed the NEI program.
-The improved program will be named the National Compliance Initiatives (NCIs) program, a name which better conveys the overarching goal of increased compliance and the use of not only enforcement actions, but the full range of compliance assurance tools.
+The improved program is named the National Compliance Initiatives (NCI) program, a name that better conveys the overarching goal of increased compliance and the use of not only enforcement actions, but the full range of compliance assurance tools.
 The NCIs are in addition to EPA’s core enforcement work, including protecting clean and safe water, reducing air pollution, and protecting safe and healthy land.

-In the transition to NCIs, EPA is making these important adjustments: (1) modifying our selection criteria for the FY 2020-2023 NCI cycle to better align with Agency Strategic Plan measures and priorities; (2) engaging more fully with states and tribes in the selection and development of the initiatives; (3) enhancing the EPA’s use of the full range of compliance assurance tools in an NCI; and (4) extending the priorities cycle to four years to better align with the Agency’s National Program Guide cycle.
+In the transition from NEIs to NCIs, EPA has made these important adjustments: (1) modifying our selection criteria for the FY2020–2023 NCI cycle to better align with Agency Strategic Plan measures and priorities; (2) engaging more fully with states and tribes in the selection and development of the initiatives; (3) enhancing EPA’s use of the full range of compliance assurance tools in an NCI; and (4) extending the priorities cycle from three to four years (FY2020–2023) to better to align with the Agency’s National Program Guide cycle.
 For additional information about the transition to National Compliance Initiatives, see EPA’s August 21, 2018, memorandum titled “Transition from National Enforcement Initiatives to National Compliance Initiatives.”

-- Reducing Risks of Accidental Releases at Industrial and Chemical Facilities (New initiative for FY17-19)
+- Reducing Risks of Accidental Releases at Industrial and Chemical Facilities

-- Reducing Hazardous Air Emissions from Hazardous Waste Facilities (New initiative for FY17-19)
+- Reducing Hazardous Air Emissions from Hazardous Waste Facilities